walker84837/Echolite/README.md

 ## Requirements

-- Minecraft server running Paper, Spigot, or Folia.
+- Minecraft server running a Paper server, or any fork, such as Folia.
 - JDA library (included in the project).

-## Installation

-1. Download the latest version of the MineCord plugin JAR file.
-2. Place the JAR file into the `plugins` directory of your Minecraft server.
-3. Start the server to generate the default configuration file.
-4. Edit the `config.yml` file located in the `plugins/MineCord` directory to include your Discord bot token, channel ID, and message formats.

 ## Configuration